The degeneration formula for stable log maps: The splitting stack

 is representable, \'etale, and surjective where $\NN\ra Q$ is given by $1\mapsto q$.
 The map in Lemma~\ref{lem-smooth-atlas-piece} factors through this etal\'e cover, hence is smooth, representable and surjective.
-The assertion (1) now follows by basechange to $\Spl$ via Lemma~\ref{Normal},\,(2).
+Assertion (1) now follows by base change to $\Spl$ via Lemma~\ref{Normal},\,(2).

-Part (2) now follows from \cite[Lemma C.5]{AOV} together with a calculation of the dimension which can be seen for instance by the map on presentations: